Information about licensing of dog breeding establishments

 - The health and safety of your staff and visitors to your site.
 You can obtain more information on this from

-If you have an enquiry about a licence or require an application form you can contact Environmental Protection.
+An application form can be found under the Downloads section of this page.
+If you have an enquiry about a licence please contact Environmental Protection.